Definition

 Related Concepts

 Multimodal AI extends the capabilities of Foundation Models and Large Language Models beyond text.
 It relies on Embeddings to create shared representations across data types.
-Multimodal processing on user devices leverages Edge Inference for privacy and speed, and Function Calling enables multimodal models to interact with external tools and services.
+Multimodal processing on user devices uses Edge Inference for privacy and speed, and Function Calling enables multimodal models to interact with external tools and services.